 Dividend investing is also for the patient.
 Since dividends are paid once, twice, or four times a year, not much is happening in your portfolio.

 Though some people participate in dividend plays, they usually buy before the stock's ex-date and immediately sell after.

 Generally, there are four important dates that you should know relating to dividends.

 This is an example of a dividend disclosure from PSE Edge.

-- Payment Date is the day investors who bought shares before the ex-date get paid.
-The dividends are usually debited in your broker account.
+The Payment Date is the day investors who bought shares before the ex-date get paid.
+The dividends are usually debited into your broker account.

 Here is an example of what you'll see from a company's Dividend Information from PSE Edge.